souriya777/spotify-mobile-svelte/README.md

 - how to test on mobile/desktop ?
 - feat(>iphone): make responsive for desktop ?
 - feat(app): add a direct shortcut
+- present it to `Svelte Society`
+- make article
+- live coding

 ## bonus